garden-io/garden/docs/reference/module-types/exec.md

     env: {}

     devMode:
-      # The commmand to run to deploy the service in dev mode.
+      # The command to run to deploy the service in dev mode.
 When in dev mode, Garden assumes that
       # the command starts a persistent process and does not wait for it return.
 The logs from the process
       # can be retrieved via the `garden logs` command as usual.
       #